Grohiik/Meddelandesystem/README.md

 For the **macOS** you can use `brew` to install and **Linux** it is best to use your package manager.

-**NOTE**: When formatting make sure you don't put extra new line before opening brace. `clang-format` will always keep at least one newline.
+**NOTE**: When formatting make sure you don't put extra newline before opening brace. `clang-format` will always keep at least one newline.
 Example down below is only the illustration on what not to do when formatting with `clang-format`.
 This is not how the style should look like.

 ```cpp
 void hello()